 |Day 9||Final Departure|

 Our representative will welcome you at the airport and drive you to your hotel.
 He will help you check in.
 Later in the day, there will be a trip briefing where your guide will brief you about the route, condition of the trail and some dos and don’ts while trekking.

 Go through your gear list for the final time.
 If you have forgotten any item, you can buy or hire from any of the trekking gear shops in Thamel.
 Your guide will help you out in case you need help.
 Overnight in Kathmandu.

 From Badal Danda take a leisurely walk to High Camp.
 The tree line ends and you get a great view of Machhapuchhre.
-Walk slowly as you are about to reach above 3000 metres.
+Walk slowly as you are about to reach above 3,000 meters.

 The air is slightly thinner up here and you start feeling the altitude.
-You are advised plenty of water to offset the symptoms of altitude sickness.
-You walk along a ridge line with great views of Himalayan peaks and green valleys.
-It is a 360 degree extravaganza.
+You are advised of plenty of water to offset the symptoms of altitude sickness.
+You walk along a ridgeline with great views of Himalayan peaks and green valleys.
+It is a 360-degree extravaganza.

 Wake up early in the morning and hike to Upper Viewpoint or Mardi Himal Base Camp.
 This hike to the Base Camp is the real highlight of this trek.
-After walking on further on the ridge you reach the Upper View Point.
-From here continue to Mardi Himal Base Camp.
+After walking further on the ridge, you reach the Upper View Point.
+From here, continue to Mardi Himal Base Camp.